inpsyde/composer-asset-compiler/README.md

 ### Assets building scripts

-The second step in "building" assets after dependencies are being pulled is to execute one ore more "scripts" that are defined in `package.json`.
+The second step in the "building" of assets, after dependencies are being pulled, is to execute one ore more *scripts* that are defined in `package.json`.

-The script(s) to be executed are configured in the **`script`** configuration value.
+The scripts to be executed are configured in the **`script`** configuration value.

 For example, assuming a configuration in `composer.json` that looks like this: